Official: COVID-19 kills 188 more in Iran

-Sadat Lari noted that a total of 255,117 Iranians have been confirmed infected with the COVID-19, some 217,666 of whom have recovered and were discharged from hospital.
+Sadat Lari noted that a total of 271,606 Iranians have been confirmed infected with the COVID-19, some 223,300 of whom have recovered and discharged from the hospitals.

 Follow us on Twitter @IrnaEnglish